 S’Object_Size is equal to T’Object_Size, so (by implication from the above), the number of valid values for S and T is the same.

-Note that these rules exclude all floating point types, since NaN is not considered a valid value.
+Note that these rules exclude all floating-point types, since NaN is not considered a valid value.
 Array and record types can be used in an instantiation of Unchecked_Conversion if they meet the requirements above, with the number of valid values determined from the types of the fields and component types.

 Hence, a call to a legal instantiation of Unchecked_Conversion cannot generate an invalid value in SPARK.
 For example, converting Interfaces.Integer_16 onto Interfaces.Unsigned_16 is permitted, since their ‘Object_Size attribute is 16 in both cases, and both have exactly 216 valid values.
 Conversely, an instantiation of Unchecked_Conversion from Interfaces.Unsigned_8 to Boolean is not permitted, since the former has 256 valid values, while the latter only has 2.